-Downsell Primary School aims to offer an environment where children feel welcome, safe, stimulated and where children are free to enjoy learning and developing in confidence.
-The purpose of this policy is to safeguard and promote the welfare of children at Downsell Primary School.
+Downsell Primary aims to offer an environment where children feel welcome, safe, stimulated and where children are free to enjoy learning and developing in confidence.

+The purpose of this policy is to safeguard and promote the welfare of children at our school.